Home PhotoAcute Studio PhotoAcute Mobile

 Apertures

-At each zoom level you should take pictures using different aperture values.
+At each zoom level you should take several sets of images, each set at different aperture value.

-The following aperture values should be used (at each zoom level):
+The following apertures should be used (at each zoom level):

 - closest one to f/20 (e.g. f/22)